kirill778/eng_book/README.md

 - Click on words to see translations and save them to your vocabulary list
 - Track your vocabulary progress
 - Responsive design that works on desktop and mobile
+- AI-powered translations with context explanations using Ollama

 ## Tech Stack